Happy NAD (New Amp Day) ! My 3rd ENGL amp head was just arrived !

 Unlike the Powerball II, they took off the "Bright and Bottom" buttons on E646.

-If I were Victor Smolski, I'd probably ask ENGL to remove the USELESS "Bottom" buttons on Ch3 and Ch4,
+If I were Victor Smolski, I'd probably ask ENGL to remove the USELESS

 they are still too BOOMY even with the "Depth Punch" reduced.